 3. country: The country the visitor came from (tracked via their IP address).

 Those parameters are always tracked for everyone, regardless of whether the link had UTM parameters or not.
 Meaning, that even if an admin doesn't use the UTM feature, these three pieces of information are still collected for the user.

 Note: Collecting referrer depends on the browser and the configuration of the page where your link resided (so, if the user found a link to your school on a LinkedIn post, keeping referrer data depends on both the browser settings as well as whether LinkedIn allows such tracking).

 For more accurate campaign tracking, all the above parameters are tracked twice:

-1. For the first click: the first time the visitor lands into the school) and
+1. For the first click: the first time the visitor lands at the school) and

 2. For the last click: the last page they visited right before they sign up if they sign up

-First clicks are extracted on the first visit, whereas last clicks are extracted and overwritten on every subsequent visit unless a visit was UTM enhanced, in which case it gets overwritten only on every UTM enhanced visit.
+First clicks are extracted on the first visit, whereas last clicks are extracted and overwritten on every subsequent visit unless a visit was UTM enhanced, which gets overwritten only on every UTM enhanced visit.

 Where to find your users’ attribution data

 To find the attribution data for a specific user, you can go to the Attribution tab of the user's card on your User management page.